 If the qualifications you are studying are not on the UCAS list, you will need to send your results through to us once you receive them.
 Please send them as soon as possible as the last date we can receive these is 7 September.

 We don’t automatically receive your GCSE results, so you must send these to us when you receive them.

-It has been confirmed that GCSE results will be released on Thursday 12 August.
+GCSE results will be released on Thursday 25 August.
 Just before this date, we will send you an email detailing the address you must send your results to by the 7 September, so please keep them safe.

 Once you have sent your qualifications, keep your eye on UCAS Track to check the progress of your application.
 We will also send you an email when everything has been confirmed.